monhi/Rust-inilite/README.md

 * run cargo build to build the project.
 * run cargo run to run the project.

-As I test it in windows OS, I set f:\config.ini as the ini file name in main.rs file.
+As I test it in windows OS, I set d:\config.ini as the ini file name in main.rs file.

 But you can change it based on your requirements.